 Densho’s digital archives offer an especially rich collection of documents, oral histories, and other primary sources about Japanese American life before and during WWII.

 For excellent information on the camps, see the Japanese American National Museum (JANM) website.
+For a specific focus on the intersections of the American Southwest and Japanese Americans, before and during incarceration, I recommend the JANM’s Enduring Communities project.

 Find a list of resources here.